MattGough/exceedra.engineering/_guidelines/06-internal-apps.md

 ### Where to look for our apps...

 The links below are the latest set of builds that are available on our internal server for internal use only.
-Links may change without warning as we are still working out this world of CD, all of the available apps are listed here - https://internal.exceedra-sp.com:10111/deployapp/
+Links may change without warning as we are still working out this world of CD, all of the available apps are listed on the [deployment homepage](https://internal.exceedra-sp.com:10111/deployapp/)

-##Basic URL structure moving forwards will be
+## Basic URL structure moving forwards will be

 https://internal.exceedra-sp.com:10111/deployapp/[major].[minor].[patch]_[Enhancement]_[Branch]/wpf.xbap